constant5/Lifelong-Learning-Papers/README.md

 #### **Architectural**

-*alter architecture to reduce interference between tasks (w/o altering the objective function) i.e. freezing certain weights, reducing lr for shared layers, using different nonlinearities, injecting noise, save and copy*
+*Alter architecture to reduce interference between tasks (w/o altering the objective function) i.e. freezing certain weights, reducing lr for shared layers, using different nonlinearities, injecting noise, save and copy.
+These techniques have the inherent feature that they do not forget previously acquired knowledge but they have little capability to adapt to new domains.*

 1. **CNN features off-the-shelf: An astounding baseline for recognition** CVPR 2014.